 Left to Right: The first test that I performed was the wobble test.
 Without a cross support system, the UpDesk started to show signs of motion around 40”.
 Once the desk rose beyond 43” the motion became bad and would likely impact your work.

 Front to Back: The UpDesk did a better job through the rocking test, with no real signs of stability issues until 42”.
 It wasn’t until 44” that the motion became bad and would impact your work.
 The major reason for the rocking motion beyond 44” was a lack of overlap in the columns.

 Note: As I mentioned in all of my reviews, you have to make sure to fully tighten all hardware.
 As standing desks become extended the motion will become exaggerated.
 If your hardware is loose, all standing desks will have bad wobble and rocking motions.

 See The Best Electric Standing Desks For 2019

 After months of testing 20+ adjustable height desks, the results are in!

 UpDesk has partnered with on of the premium manufacturers of electronics, Linak.
-The Linak Deskline has been in existence since 1990, helping companies to produce electronically adjustable desk with use of their columns and control systems.
+The Linak Deskline has been in existence since 1990, helping companies to produce an electronically adjustable desk with the use of their columns and control systems.
 Linak is known for producing some of the highest quality linear actuators in the world.
 While the system on the UpDesk Elements series only included a standard up/down switch, the motors and control box are high end.
 The CBD6S control box system features a .1 watt standby power rating which is among the best in the industry.
-Unfortunately this series from Linak does not include collision avoidance.
-Only when two stage columns are used can collision avoidance be activated on the control box.
+Unfortunately, this series from Linak does not include collision avoidance.
+Only when two-stage columns are used can collision avoidance be activated on the control box.